ramyabala221190/api-gateway-microservices/README.md

 ### Our deployment approach

 We have 3 VM's - 1 manager and 2 worker nodes forming the swarm cluster.
+The manager node  hosts the nginx+express- gateway app, the 2nd VM acting as the worker node the cart microservice and the 3rd VM also acting as the worker node hosts the product microservice.

 Since its an example for learning, we will deploy the prod and dev version on the same cluster but seperate it via different overlay networks and different stack names.
 This ensures they are isolated.
 Ideally a seperate swarm cluster is required for the prod environment atleast with atleast 3 managers with no workload i.e apps deployed and mlutiple working nodes.

-Since nginx alone is exposed to the internet, ssl certificates are added only for nginx in prod environment in the same cluster.
+Since nginx alone is exposed to the internet, ssl certificates are added only for nginx for prod environment in the same cluster.
 So we have installed certbot on the manager node and requested for ssl certificates.

-A swarm requires a min of 1 manager node and multiple working nodes.
-Normally, we dont deploy any apps in the manager node.
-Manager node is mainly for assigning tasks to worker nodes.
-Since its a small example, I have 3 Azure VM's - 1 acts as the manager node and hosts the nginx+express- gateway app, the 2nd hosts the cart microservice and the 3rd hosts the product microservice.
+We have nginx running in 2 different stacks: for dev and prod on the same VM.
+This is fine because the host ports are different in the host-container port mapping.
+Each nginx container will have its own configuration file.
+So no issue.

-When creating the VM, its important that they belong to the same resource group, same region and the same virtual network to allow any communication between the VM's.
+When creating the 3 VM's, its important that they belong to the same resource group, same region and the same virtual network to allow any communication between the VM's.
 Same resource group and same region is a pre-requisite to choose the same virtual network.

 It may be possible, that the same region, has no capacity.
 In that case, you may chose a different region and hence a different virtual network.